GSA/citizenscience.gov/pages/about.md

 ## About CitizenScience.gov

+<iframe width="640" height="360" src="https://www.youtube.com/embed/Kx1kSJ4y-7s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p class="image-caption" style="text-align: left; width: 55%;">This webinar from April of 2019 overviews the Federal Community of Practice for Crowdsourcing and Citizen Science and the resources it offers through our website.</p>

 CitizenScience.gov is an official government website designed to accelerate the use of crowdsourcing and citizen science across the U.S. government.
 The site provides a portal to three key components: <a href="{{ site.baseurl }}/catalog/" target="blank" rel="noopener">a catalog</a> of federally supported citizen science projects, <a href="{{ site.baseurl }}/toolkit">a toolkit</a> to assist federal practitioners with designing and maintaining their projects, and a <a href="{{ site.baseurl }}/about/community-of-practice/">gateway to a community</a> of hundreds of citizen science practitioners and coordinators across government as called for in the [Crowdsourcing and Citizen Science Act of 2016 (15 USC 3724)](http://bit.ly/2BlulAG).